mCRL2org/mCRL2/doc/sphinx/maintainer_manual/teamcity_testing.rst

 ================================

 This documentation concerns the setup of the continuous integration service.
-For information about the tests themselves see :doc:`build-testing`.
+For information about the tests themselves see :ref:`build-testing`.
 The quality of the mCRL2 toolset is continuously monitored through regression tests, which are run automatically in a TeamCity setup.
 The results of the regression tests can be found at `<http://mcrl2build1.win.tue.nl:8111>`_.
 (You will need an account to